 What was your first reaction to STEP’s services?

-BH: “Initially I didn’t understand exactly what STEP was or how I could use them in my work place.
+BH: “Initially I didn’t understand exactly what STEP was or how I could use them in my workplace.
 What is the catch?
 What do I have to do?
-Turns out they’re doing all the work, it’s just making it easy for me.”
+Turns out they’re doing all the work, they’re just making it easy for me.”

 How has the Skilled Trades Employment Program (STEP) helped your company?

 BH: “It can be a two-way system.
 Sometimes if there’s an applicant that STEP is working with, they’ll send me an email with a resume to give me a head’s up that this person is available.
 A lot of times, I will take that information and save it.
 Mostly, I’m reaching out saying, ‘Okay, I’ve got a job and it’s here.
 I’m looking for some new, young workers or I’m flipping someone out into an entry level position.

 As apprentices go through the program, I have to keep feeding new young ones into work.
 So that’s where I reach out to STEP and they provide me some resumes and a little bit of background.
 We have some discussion, a couple of emails, then I take it from there and set up the interviews to go forward for hiring.”